Electronic Medical Record Adoption Model

 EMRAM: A strategic roadmap for effective EMR adoption and maturity

 The HIMSS Analytics Electronic Medical Record Adoption Model (EMRAM) incorporates methodology and algorithms to automatically score hospitals around the world relative to their Electronic Medical Records (EMR) capabilities.
-This eight-stage (0-7) model measures the adoption and utilization of electronic medical record (EMR) functions.
-Move your organization closer to achieving a near paperless environment that harnesses technology to support optimized patient care by completing each stage below.
-Our expert advisors are available with helpful tools to move your organization along its journey.
+This eight-stage (0-7) model measures the adoption and utilisation of electronic medical record (EMR) functions.
+Move your organisation closer to achieving a near paperless environment that harnesses technology to support optimised patient care by completing each stage below.
+Our expert advisors are available with helpful tools to move your organisation along its journey.

 Complete EMR; External HIE; Data Analytics, Governance, Disaster Recovery, Privacy and Security

-Data warehousing is being used to analyze patterns of clinical data to improve quality of care, patient safety, and care delivery efficiency.
+- Data warehousing is being used to analyse patterns of clinical data to improve quality of care, patient safety, and care delivery efficiency.

-Clinical information can be readily shared via standardized electronic transactions (i.e., CCD) with all entities that are authorized to treat the patient, or a health information exchange (i.e., other non-associated hospitals, outpatient clinics, sub-acute environments, employers, payers and patients in a data sharing environment).
+- Clinical information can be readily shared via standardised electronic transactions (i.e., CCD) with all entities that are authorised to treat the patient, or a health information exchange (i.e., other non-associated hospitals, outpatient clinics, sub-acute environments, employers, payers and patients in a data sharing environment).

 Technology Enabled Medication, Blood Products, and Human Milk Administration; Risk Reporting; Full CDS

-The eMAR and technology in use are implemented and integrated with CPOE, pharmacy, and laboratory systems to maximize safe point-of-care processes and results.
+- The eMAR and technology in use are implemented and integrated with CPOE, pharmacy, and laboratory systems to maximise safe point-of-care processes and results.

-Intrusion prevention system is in use to not only detect possible intrusions, but also prevent intrusions.
-Hospital-owned portable devices are recognized and properly authorized to operate on the network, and can be wiped remotely if lost or stolen.
+- Intrusion prevention system is in use to not only detect possible intrusions, but also prevent intrusions.
+Hospital-owned portable devices are recognised and properly authorised to operate on the network, and can be wiped remotely if lost or stolen.

 CPOE with CDS; Nursing and Allied Health Documentation; Basic Business Continuity

-50 percent of all medical orders are placed using Computerized Practitioner Order Entry (CPOE) by any clinician licensed to create orders.
+- 50 percent of all medical orders are placed using Computerised Practitioner Order Entry (CPOE) by any clinician licensed to create orders.
 CPOE is supported by a clinical decision support (CDS) rules engine for rudimentary conflict checking, and orders are added to the nursing and CDR environment.

-Where publicly available, clinicians have access to a national or regional patient database to support decision making (e.g., medications, images, immunizations, lab results, etc.).
+- Where publicly available, clinicians have access to a national or regional patient database to support decision making (e.g., medications, images, immunisations, lab results, etc.).

 CDR; Internal Interoperability; Basic Security